Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 Docker compose is an alternative when It´s necesary to run several containers.
 This soluction don´t scale with containers above 20 containers.
 Kubernetes is better.

 # KUBERNETES
 Kubernetes is an orchestration framework for software containers.
-Containers are a way to package and run code that's more efficient than virtual machines.
-Kubernetes provides the tools you need to run containerized applications in production and at scale.
+Kubernetes provides the tools you need to run and manage containerized applications in production and at scale as microservices.
+Kubernetes is a set of APIs that you can use to deploy containers on a set of nodes called a cluster.
+CLuster have a control plane and a set of nodes (instances) that run containers.
 A software layer that sits between your applications and your hardware infrastructure

+- Kubernetes supports **declarative configurations**.
+Which means that you describe the **desired state** you want to achieve, instead of issuing a series of commands to achieve that desired state.
+Kubernetes’s job is to make the deployed system conform to your desired state and to keep it there in spite of failures.
+It reduces the risk of error.
+- Kubernetes also allows **imperative configuration**, in which you issue commands to **change the system’s state**.
+Experienced Kubernetes administrators use imperative configuration **only for quick temporary fixes** and as a tool when building a declarative configuration.

+- Features:
+    1. Suports Stateless applications: such as Nginx or Apache web servers
+    2. Suports Stateful applications: where user and session data can be stored persistently.
+Also supports Batch jobs and daemon tasks
+    3. Autoscale contanerized applications

 # GKE

 Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The GKE environment consists of multiple machines (specifically Compute Engine instances) grouped to form a container cluster (or nodes).
 A node represents a computing instance like a virtual machine.
 It makes it easy to orchestrate many containers on many hosts